boldybread/T1A3_Terminal_Application/readme.md

 Feature 2 - Random Encounter (Random NPC & number minigame)

 - I added a compulsory encounter (random_encounter() within encounter.py) near the start of the game that creates a random Non Playable Character (NPC) with random attributes who plays a simple minigame of guess the number based on a randomly generated number.
 This adds to the replayability of the game by ensuring every playthrough is different.
-For this minigame I used a try block to test for value errors which could be caught with an exception if any non integers inputed.
+For this minigame I used a try block to test for value errors which could be caught with an exception if any non integers inputted.
 I was able to implement this in a way that the game would still continue in the event of a value error without disruption.

 Feature 3 - Condition Variables (Player Condition & Obtainable Items)